Surplus funds to invest? Why you should look beyond the bank

 UCITS funds are highly liquid and can be redeemed quickly if and when the need arises.
 Many UCITS are also sold at a single price so there is no bid-offer spread.
 There are risks and considerations associated with this approach, but a degree of risk is, of course, inherent to all investments.

 Questions at every turn, but perhaps the best way to start the ball rolling is to decide whether your surplus cash really is surplus.
 Once you’re sure you are in a position to invest, you can look at an investment strategy that suits your individual circumstances.

 Start the conversation

 You don’t have to go it alone.
-Here at Davy, we specialise in helping business owners to meet the challenges of a complicated investment market.
+Here at Davy, our Investment Advisers specialise in helping business owners to meet the challenges of a complicated investment market.
 If you would like to have an exploratory conversation about making the most of your excess capital, we’d love to talk to you.